Xiang Chong (Three Kingdoms): Xiang Chōng (向充)

 Xiang Chong had a similarly named younger brother, Xiang Chong (向充), (Note: Note that the Chinese characters for Chong in their names are different.) who also served as a military officer in Shu.
 He initially held the appointments of Colonel of Trainee Archers (射聲校尉) and Master of Writing (尚書) in the imperial secretariat.

 When Zhuge Liang died in 234, many people wanted the Shu government to build temples/shrines to commemorate him, but the government refused so many people privately built their own temples/shrines.
 When Xiang Chong, then holding the position of a Palace Gentleman of Writing (中書郎), heard about it, he and Xi Long (習隆; an infantry colonel) wrote to the Shu emperor Liu Shan to advise him to build a temple for Zhuge Liang in Mianyang.

 Between 240 and 262, when the Shu general Jiang Wei led Shu forces on a series of military campaigns against Shu's rival state Wei, Xiang Chōng and another official, Lai Zhong, served as Jiang Wei's subordinates.

-After the Conquest of Shu by Wei in 263, the Wei general Wei Guan found jade ring and seal with the words "Cheng Xin" or "Achieving Faith" etching on them.
-The people of Wei showed them to the officials and discussed about this before keeping it in the State's office.
+After the Conquest of Shu by Wei in late 263, the Wei general Wei Guan found a jade ring and seal with the words "Cheng Xin" ("Achieving Faith") etched on them.
+The people of Wei showed them to the officials and discussed about this before keeping it in the Chancellor's office.

-Xiang Chong heard about this and commented: "In the past, I heard Qiao Zhou saying that the Former Emperor's name was Bei which means "to prepare" while the Later Ruler's name was Shan which means "to give" and such saying that the Liu were already prepared to give to another.
-Today the Supporter of the Army is named Yan while Han's last year was "Yánxīng" meaning "Yan rises".
-Chengdu sent propitious sign and is now stored in the State's office.
+Xiang Chong heard about this and commented: "In the past, I heard Qiao Zhou saying that the Former Emperor's name was "Bei" which means "to prepare", while the Later Ruler's name was "Shan" which means "to give".
+This must mean that the Liu clan was already prepared to give up their power to another.
+Today, the Supporter of the Army is named "Yan" while Han's last year was "Yánxīng" meaning "Yan rises".
+Chengdu sent a propitious sign and is now stored in the Chancellor's office.
+(Note: At the time, the Chancellor (xiangguo) of Wei was Sima Zhao, Sima Yan's father.)
 Surely, this is Heaven's will."

-During the same year, Xiang Chong entered the service of the Wei government and was appointed as the Administrator (太守) of Zitong Commandery (梓潼郡; around present-day Mianyang, Sichuan).
-And as the next year, Sima Yan became Emperor fulfilling the prophecy of "Yán Rising".
-(Note: Sun Sheng noted that in the past Gongsun Shu rose in Chengdu and his state was named Cheng.
-Those jade's engraving were probably made by him.)
+During the same year (the Chinese year 264), Xiang Chong entered the service of the Wei government and was appointed as the Administrator (太守) of Zitong Commandery (梓潼郡; around present-day Mianyang, Sichuan).
+In the 12th month of the next year (the Chinese year 265), (Note: corresponding to 23 Jan to 21 Feb 266 in the Julian calendar.
+Sima Yan's actual coronation was on the bingyin day of that month (8 Feb).)
+Sima Yan became emperor and founded the Jin dynasty (as its Emperor Wu), fulfilling the prophecy of "Yán Rising".
+(Note: Jin historian Sun Sheng noted that in the past Gongsun Shu rose in Chengdu (against Emperor Guangwu of Han) and his state was named "Cheng"; those jade engravings were probably made by him.)